-The aim of this course is to provide delegates who have some knowledge of NHS Continuing Healthcare with a detailed overview of the law underpinning CHC and the process end-to-end.
-The course covers the importance of a person centred approach, consent, capacity and best interest decision making.
-The duties of the ICB will be explored along with the role of the LA enabling professionals to avoid the pitfalls in the decision-making process to ensure they carry out their role effectively and to best practice standards.
+The aim of this course is to provide delegates who have some knowledge of NHS Continuing Healthcare with a detailed overview of the law underpinning CHC and the process end to end.
+The course will integrate the importance of a person centred approach, consent, capacity and best interest decision making.
+The duties of the LHB will be explored along with the role of the LA to enable professionals to avoid the pitfalls in the decision-making process to ensure they carry out their role effectively and to best practice standards.